poissonconsulting/bboushiny/inst/helpfiles/recruitment.md

 #### Choose Sex Ratios

-Recruitment is the expected number of calves per adult female.
 The model sets the default probability of an unknown adult being female as 0.65.
 The model sets the default probability of a calf being female as 0.50.
 The user can adjust this proportion with the Sex Ratio input boxes.